PeptidesDNA

 This is the mistake that can put you in the hospital.
 In 2012, the New England Compounding Center shipped contaminated methylprednisolone injections to 20 states.
 The outbreak caused 64 deaths and 798 infections from fungal meningitis.
 The compounding failures were structural: inadequate sterility testing, environmental monitoring gaps, equipment that contacted injectable products without being sterilized.
 The failures documented at major licensed compounding facilities in 2025 and 2026 shared the same structure.
 The difference between a documented outbreak and your next injection is the quality control of the facility that produced it.

 Gray-market vendors present the highest risk.
-FDA enforcement commentary from 2024 noted significant variability in actual peptide content versus label claims, bacterial endotoxin contamination, and documented cases where the vial contained the wrong compound entirely.
+FDA enforcement commentary from 2024 noted significant variability in actual peptide content versus label claims, contamination with bacterial endotoxin, the inflammatory debris left behind by dead bacteria, and documented cases where the vial contained the wrong compound entirely.
 When you inject from an unverified source, you are not just risking underperformance.
 You are risking an injection of something else, produced under unknown sterility conditions, at an unknown concentration.

 2. Skipping the Alcohol Wipe on the Vial Stopper